smusab9152/Statistical_Analysis_of_Climate_Change_in_India/README.md

 # Statistical_Analysis_of_Climate_Change_in_India🌍📊
-Overview: This project analyzes temperature change data in India from 1901 to 2020, focusing on identifying trends, regional variations, and predicting future changes.
-Completed as part of my MSc in Big Data Analytics.
+Overview: This project, completed in collaboration with Soham Mhatre and Shalini Chaurasia, analyzes temperature change data in India from 1901 to 2020.
+We focused on identifying trends, regional variations, and predicting future changes as part of our MSc in Big Data Analytics.

 Key Objectives: